tythonco/tython-website/_drafts/forcelandia-2k23.md

 In mid July, for the first time since 2019, the Tython team met in Portland for the annual Forcelandia conference to learn about "APIs and IPAs".
 Forcelandia has always been one of the team's favorite conferences since it has a specific focus on software engineering in the Salesforce space with content geared toward developers and architects.
 As usual, this year's conference did not disappoint!

-Our trip to Portland was filled with great Salesforce knowledge sharing and some delicious local brews, but a key highlight for Tython was meeting in person with our newest team member--Chuck Ross--who had just started the week prior to the conference. :wave:
+Our trip to Portland was filled with great Salesforce knowledge sharing and some delicious local brews, but a key highlight for Tython was meeting in person with our newest team member &mdash; Chuck Ross &mdash; who had just started the week prior to the conference. :wave:

 ### Back to School